Last modified: Aug 13, 2024

 Kia EV9 with an active heating show at battery symbol lower right

-Some models allow manual activation of battery precondition.
-This feature enables the driver to activate heating without telling the navigation system that you are going to a charger.
+Some models allow manual activation of battery preconditioning.
+This feature enables the driver to activate heating without needing to navigate to a charger.

 Manually Precondition VW ID7

-Some models do not support the precondition of the battery and only cabin.
-For these models, it can be an idea to ensure charging is finished just before starting the trip.
+Some models do not support battery preconditioning and only precondition the cabin.
+For these models, it can be beneficial to ensure charging is finished just before starting the trip.

 Manually Precondition VW ID7